Category Archives: Dermal Papilla Cells

 A Visit to Fukuda Lab at Yokohama National

 I have covered the work of esteemed and prolific Japanese hair loss researcher Dr. Junji Fukuda for almost ten years.
-I have also written the below two detailed posts about his findings.
+I also wrote the below two detailed posts about his findings.
 The second of these is very lengthy because I have kept updating it for a few years.

 Make sure to check out the Yokohama National University based Fukuda Lab’s hair research page.